 Public speaking is not emphasized in schools here.
 But if you think about it, speaking in front of a class can be just as intimidating for children as it is for adults!
 It is an important life skill to develop.

-With effect from 2015, the Ministry of Education will revise it teaching of English at upper Primary school.
-The focus will shift to Oracy skill, making the students speak the language more confidently and to know how to use it beyond the classroom.
+With effect from 2015, the Ministry of Education will revise its teaching of English at Upper Primary School.
+The focus will shift to Oracy skills, making the students speak the language more confidently and know how to use it beyond the classroom.

 In the new PSLE oral exams, pupils will have to respond to anything from a poster to a map to a biscuit wrapper.
 Pupils will have to hold a conversation with the examiner, to give their opinions and to say what they think of the situation.